 Each year the college accepts approximately twenty-five students into its Honors Program.
 The program offers educational enrichment through travel, special events, lectures, and honors classes.
 Students enroll in a one-credit class ("The Honors Colloquium") each semester.
-The Honors Colloquium, when successfully completed three semesters, fulfills the Yavapai College Critical Thinking requirement.
+The Honors Colloquium, provides critical thinking, service and leadership activities.
 Most years, students in the program are expected to participate in an extensive college-sponsored trip to a location selected for its cultural interest.

 Admission to the program is through a competitive application process and is based on academic achievement and a demonstrated ability to think critically and independently.
 Entering freshmen must have a cumulative grade point average of at least 3.50 on a 4 point scale, or have scored at least 650 on a High School Equivalence Diploma, be at least 17 years old by the start of their first semester in the program, have completed no more than 13 credit hours of 100-level or higher college coursework (with a minimum 3.50 GPA for any completed credits).
 Continuing students who have completed 14-48 hours of Yavapai College credit (in courses numbered 100 or above) with a grade point average of at least 3.50 may also apply for admission.